Loss of weight. Right lower lobe cavitating lesion on previous imaging.

 0 images remaining

-Large mass lesion centred on the right mainstem bronchus measuring approximately 50 x 60 x 60 mm in maximum dimensions with invasion into the surrounding tissues, areas of central cavitation and a malignant fistula with the adjacent oesophagus.
+Large mass lesion centered on the right mainstem bronchus measuring approximately 50 x 60 x 60 mm in maximum dimensions with invasion into the surrounding tissues, areas of central cavitation and a malignant fistula with the adjacent esophagus.
 Right hilar lymphadenopathy is noted measuring 12 mm in maximum short axis diameter.
 There is a rounded mass lesion within the apical segment of the right lower lobe measuring 40 x 40 mm in maximum dimensions in contact with the posterior pleural surface, consistent with intrapulmonary metastatic disease.
 There is thickening of the subjacent pleura and another area of pleural thickening more superiorly, consistent with pleural metastatic disease.

 The lungs demonstrate changes of centrilobular emphysema.
 There are small areas of patchy ground glass density within the right middle and upper lobes which may be due to evolving or resolving inflammation.
 A parenchymal band is noted right costophrenic angle.
 No axillary lymphadenopathy.